Whatever side you are on in the whole privacy debate, you have probably heard variants of the following two arguments:

 - The Good – We don’t have to worry about the good, their lives are spent taking care of whatever it is they care about, which is always in-line with established societal norms / laws, and regardless of the area of influence (i.e. immediate family, community, country, or global);

 - The Bad – They care nothing for societal norms, they want, so they take.
-They care nothing for your right to privacy, and outside of instances of gross incompetence, fall almost entirely within your ability to point fingers at if you are a victim.
+They care nothing for your right to privacy, and outside of instances of gross incompetence, their actions fall almost entirely within your ability to point fingers if you are a victim.
 IF you can catch them;

 - The Ordinary – Basically decent, perhaps with a little ‘moral flexibility’ thrown in, who may not like the Bad guys, but understand them enough not to be shocked when they do bad things.
 These are the majority, and the smarter ones prepare for the worse case scenario.